What Is Tooth Discoloration?

 - Tobacco use.
 Smoking or chewing tobacco can stain teeth.

 - Poor dental hygiene.
-Inadequate brushing, flossing, and rinsing with an antiseptic mouthwash to remove plaque and stain-producing substances like coffee and tobacco can cause tooth discoloration.
+Not brushing, flossing, and rinsing enough to remove plaque and stain-producing substances.

 - Disease.
 Several diseases that affect enamel (the hard surface of the teeth) and dentin (the underlying material under enamel) can lead to tooth discoloration.
 Treatments for certain conditions can also affect tooth color.
 For example, head and neck radiation and chemotherapy can cause teeth discoloration.
-In addition, certain infections in pregnant mothers can cause tooth discoloration in the infant by affecting enamel development.
+In addition, certain infections in pregnant mothers can lead to tooth discoloration in their babies by affecting enamel development.